 A built-in page builder experience neutralizes the objections to creating and shipping effective demand-generation campaigns.
 You can deliver value faster with a full-featured landing page solution in your software.

-Key Features and Functions of a Landing Page Builder
+Key Features of an Embedded Landing Page Builder

 - Drag-and-Drop Interface: A landing page builder offers an intuitive drag-and-drop interface, allowing marketers to easily add and arrange elements on the page.
 This feature eliminates the need for coding knowledge and empowers marketers to create visually appealing pages effortlessly.